saferpay/sndbx/texts/fraud_free.md

 ## <a name="ff-response"></a> API Response

+Fraud free service assumes liability for the concerned transaction if returning  “Fraudfree” with parameter “LiableEntity” within the Liabilty container of the authorization response (PaymentPage/Assert response, Transaction/authorize response)

-The Fraud Free Service only accepts liability for the transaction if the API response contains all of the following attributes with values as specified:
+The Fraud Free Service only accepts liability for the transaction if the API response (PaymentPage/Assert response, Transaction/authorize response) contains all of the following attributes with values as specified:
 -	In the Liability Container is `LiabilityShift` set to `true`, and
 -	The `LiableEntity` equals `FraudFree`, and
 -	Within the FraudFree Container is  `LiabilityShift` set to `true`